Torus

 In the field of topology, a torus is any topological space that is homeomorphic to a torus.
 The surface of a coffee cup and a doughnut are both topological tori with genus one.

-An example of a torus can be constructed by taking a rectangular strip of flexible material, for example, a rubber sheet, and joining the top edge to the bottom edge, and the left edge to the right edge, without any half-twists (compare Möbius strip).
+An example of a torus can be constructed by taking a rectangular strip of flexible material such as rubber, and joining the top edge to the bottom edge, and the left edge to the right edge, without any half-twists (compare Klein bottle).

+Etymology

+Torus is a Latin word denoting something round, a swelling, an elevation, a protuberance.